 - If you have experience or qualifications to support learners with unique needs, such as a special education certification, make sure to spotlight that.
 Some parents are specifically looking for this information as they try to find a supportive class environment for their child.
-If you’re enthusiastic about supporting learners with unique needs, point that out.
-To learn more about how to support diverse learners, check out this Outschool course on supporting learners with unique needs.
+If you’re enthusiastic about supporting kids with unique learning needs, share that expertise in this section to help your classes appear in searches.

 - Encourage parents to communicate with you if they have questions or suggestions about your classes, or if they’d like to share information about their child that will help you support that learner’s engagement and learning.
 Let families know that you are open and interested in understanding and responding to their needs.
 To maintain a safe environment for learners and educators, make sure to keep all communication on the Outschool platform.